Pharmacodynamics, Biomarkers and Personalised Therapy

 - enable students to understand and apply pharmacokinetic-pharmacodynamic modelling in early phase trials and dissect population variability in drug response

 The course will be taught by a range of scientists leading these areas of research, and there will be significant time programmed to discuss the scientific and sometimes ethical issues raised by this area of medical research.
-It will include group work, discussions, guest lectures, and interaction and feedback with tutors and lecturers, as well as a practical visit.
+It will include group work, discussions, guest lectures, and interaction and feedback with tutors and lecturers.

 A virtual learning environment (VLE) and access to some of the University of Oxford’s online resources will provide support for those taking the course for credit.